Volodymyr-M/docs/_tabs/tasks.md

 ## Work

 Once a task has a work resource assigned (like a person who does the task), **Work** property of the task becomes different from 0\.
 It shows the time all resources would spend working on the task.
-For example, if there are 2 people working on a task of duration of 1 day, Work becomes equal to 2 days (16 hours according to default settings).
+For example, if a task with **Duration** of 5 hours has 2 assigned resources working on it, the task's **Work** is equal to 10 hours.

 Work can be changed using **Work** field in **Task Properties** dialog.